skrub-data/skrub/doc/skrub_pipeline.rst

 and do not offer capabilities for scheduling runs or provisioning resources and environments.
 Instead, they are a generalization of scikit-learn pipelines, which can still be used within an orchestrator.

-.. _expressions:
+.. _dataops:

-Skrub expressions
+Skrub DataOps
 ~~~~~~~~~~~~~~~~~

-Skrub pipelines are built using **expressions**: special objects that
+Skrub pipelines are built using **DataOps**: special objects that
 encapsulate computations that can be evaluated to produce a result.
-Expressions
+DataOps
 record the operations performed on them (such as applying operators or calling
 methods) allowing the entire computation graph to be retrieved later as a
 machine learning pipeline that can be fitted and applied to unseen data.

-The simplest expressions are **variables**, which represent inputs to our machine
+The simplest DataOps are **variables**, which represent inputs to our machine
 learning pipeline—such as "products" or "customers" tables or dataframes.

 These variables can be combined using operators and function calls to build more
-complex expressions.
+complex DataOps plans.
 The pipeline is constructed implicitly as we apply these
 operations, rather than by specifying an explicit list of transformations.

 We start by declaring inputs: